ReScience/ReScience-submission/article/Larisch-2018.md

 and the emergence of receptive fields by presenting natural scenes (Fig. 7d in [@Clopath2010]).

-To reproduce the voltage clamp experiment(see Fig. \ref{Fig_exp}-left), the presynaptic neuron spikes with a constant firing rate of $25 Hz$ for $50 ms$.
+To reproduce the voltage clamp experiment, the presynaptic neuron spikes with a constant firing rate of $25 Hz$ for $50 ms$.
 The postsynaptic membrane potential is changed from a fixed value of
 $–80 mV$ to $0 mV$.
 We recorded for different values of the postsynaptic membrane potential the weight change.
 Resulting changes in the learning rule are implemented as mentioned in the original publication.
-(What changes ??)

-To reproduce the STDP learning window (see Fig. \ref{Fig_exp}-middle), we create a list of discrete time points where the pre- or postsynaptic neurons should emit spikes.
+To reproduce the STDP learning window, we create a list of discrete time points where the pre- or postsynaptic neurons should emit spikes.
 The presynaptic neuron spikes every $50$ ms. The postsynaptic neuron spikes in a range from $1$ ms to $15$ ms before or after the presynaptic neuron.
 Both neurons are AdEx neurons and connected to one input neuron each to control the spiking behavior.
 As mentioned in the original publication the variable of the homeostatic mechanism is set to ($\bar{\bar{u}} = u_{ref}$).

-For the repetition frequency experiment and the triplet experiment (see Fig. \ref{Fig_exp}-right), the number of pre- and postsynaptic spike pairs increases from a pair frequency of
+For the repetition frequency experiment and the triplet experiment, the number of pre- and postsynaptic spike pairs increases from a pair frequency of
 $0.1$ Hz to $50$ Hz.
 The time between a pre- and postsynaptic spike of a pair is
 $10$ ms.